CONFIDENCE THROUGH EXPERIENCE

 Fiction: “Moms always get custody of the kids.”

-Fiction: "I will take the children because Mom can't afford to care for them."
+Fiction: “I will take the children because the other parent cannot afford to care for them”

 Another mistake sometimes made by divorcing parents is leaving the children behind, intending to return to gain custody later when a better home is established.
 Unfortunately, once the parent leaves, his or her bargaining position is greatly diminished.
 It is critical to establish a pattern of being a major participant in parenting the children.

 Fiction: “If I have 50/50 custody, I will not have to pay child support.”

 FACT: There is a complex formula that is used to determine the amount of child support a parent may be ordered to pay.
 The formula consists of many factors, however, the two main factors considered in setting child support are: the income of each parent and the percentage of time each parent spends with the child.
 So, while the percentage of time a parent has with the child will affect the amount of child support, it does not mean a support order will not be made.

 Fiction: “If my marriage was 10 years or longer, I will pay support forever.”

 FACT: This is another common misperception among spouses.
 The court has broad discretion to consider any factors that are just and equitable in setting the amount and duration of spousal support.
 The length of the marriage is one factor among many the court will look at.
 Some of the other factors the court will examine include, the needs of the parties, the supporting spouse’s ability to pay, the earning capacity of each party, any history of domestic violence, the marital standard of living, and the goal that the supported party become self-supporting within a reasonable period of time.

 In marriages that do not last 10 years, a reasonable amount of time for the supported spouse to become self supporting is generally one-half the length of the marriage.
 The caveat is that the court can order support for a greater or lesser length of time, depending upon all of the other factors considered.
 Talk to your attorney about all of the conditions and how they apply to your case.